wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## Create an intermediate model

-- Create an .sql file called `int_trips__formatted` within the `models.intermediate` directory.
+- Create an .sql file called `int_trips__formatted.sql` within the `models.intermediate` directory.
 - This will take the raw data from `nessie.nyc.raw.trips` and rename and reformat the attributes.
-- Use `dbt run` to create the view in Dremio.
+- Use the command `dbt run` to create the view in Dremio.
-- Navigate to `nessie.nyc.intermediate` to view the created view.
+- Navigate to `nessie.nyc.intermediate` in the Dremio UI to view the created view.
-- Compare the view with the source file in `nessie.nyc.raw`.
+- Use the Dremio UI to compare this view with the raw table in `nessie.nyc.raw`.

 ## Create a marts model

-- Create an .sql file called `nyc_taxi_gross_income` within the `models.marts` directory.
+- Create an .sql file called `nyc_taxi_gross_income.sql` within the `models.marts` directory.
 - This will use the intermediate view `int_trips__formatted` as a source and drop unwanted coloumns.
 - Rather than pull data from Dremio this model uses the `ref()` function to [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) the intermediate model.
 - Use `dbt run` to create the view in Dremio.